exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 ```

 Sometimes additional inputs called [funding UTXO](#funding-utxo) are
 used.
-Such inputs are necessary to refill the balance of the anchoring chain that
+Such inputs are necessary to refill the balance of the anchoring chain
-is spent on transaction fees.
+that is spent on transaction fees.

 ## Anchoring transactions

 ### Multisig address as decentralization method

-Decentralization during the anchoring process is built over the internal Bitcoin
+Decentralization during the anchoring process is built over the internal
-multisignature address architecture.
+Bitcoin multisignature address architecture.

 When an Exonum network should be anchored, every validator builds an
-anchoring transaction using the [deterministic
+anchoring transaction using a [deterministic
 algorithm](#creating-anchoring-transaction).
 Its results are guaranteed to match for every honest validator.
 This
 anchoring transaction spends one or more UTXOs from the current anchoring
 multisig address.
-Every validator can sign this transaction without regard for other
+Every validator can sign this transaction without regard for
-validators, as it is allowed by Bitcoin.
-All signatures are published
+other validators, as it is allowed by Bitcoin.
+All signatures are
-into the Exonum blockchain.
+published into the Exonum blockchain.

 Exonum uses `M-of-N` multisig addresses, where `N` is a number of
 anchoring validators (`N <= 15` because of Bitcoin restrictions) and `M`